julijanna/machine-learning/projects/capstone/capstone_report.md

 #### Choosing best model

-Out of all models, SVMs have performed the best in terms of fbeta score, accuracy and recall.
+Out of all models, SVMs have performed the best in terms of F2-Score (fbeta) score, accuracy and recall.
 Precision was no the best of all models, but as written above, precision is not the main measure in this project.
+SVM F-2 Score was also significantly bigger in t-test than second biggest score, which came from ligstic regression.

 ![](/Users/mkot/Documents/Edu/Machine Learning Nanodegree/fork/machine-learning/projects/capstone/images/18 FBeta score box plot all.png)
 Fig. 18: FBeta score of all algorithms incl. benchmark